Date, time, and location – all you need to know about this year’s race.

 Walnut Creek, CA 94596

-Race start info for the 2019 J.P.
+Race packet pickup information for the 2020 J.P.
 Morgan Corporate Challenge San Francisco coming soon!

 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
 Each runner number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.